HiruAmarajeewa/Film-Hall-Ticket-Booking-System/README.md

 We, at AAA Solutions, are excited about the opportunity to work with Auxave on this project.
 Our experienced team is dedicated to delivering a high-quality website that meets Auxave's goals.
 We look forward to creating a valuable asset that effectively communicates Auxave's brand and capabilities.

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests to enhance or fix any issues in the system.
 ## 🚀 Installation

 ```bash